IBM-Bluemix-Docs/StreamingAnalytics/gs_python.md

 # Streams Python apps for Streaming Analytics
 {: #gettingstarted_py}

-You can now create Streams apps in a Python environment such as {{site.data.keyword.DSX_full}}, and submit these apps to the {{site.data.keyword.streaminganalyticsshort}} instance to be deployed in {{site.data.keyword.Bluemix_notm}}.
+You can now create Streams apps in a Python environment such as {{site.data.keyword.DSX_full}}, and submit these apps to the {{site.data.keyword.streaminganalyticsshort}} instance to be deployed in {{site.data.keyword.cloud_notm}}.
 You no longer need to install {{site.data.keyword.streamsshort}} locally to compile and deploy a Streams Python app.

 Get started by creating sample Streams Python apps using Jupyter notebooks in {{site.data.keyword.DSX_short}}, and submit these apps to the service instance directly from {{site.data.keyword.DSX_short}}.
 For more information, see [Developing Streams Python apps in {{site.data.keyword.DSX_short}}](/docs/services/StreamingAnalytics?topic=StreamingAnalytics-t_develop_apps_python#t_develop_python_dsx).